 "This year, the "Original" Martin Luther King, Jr. Day Parade will look a little different due to the pandemic, but we are prepared to unite all Houstonians in celebration of Dr. King's life and legacy," mayor Sylvester Turner said in December.
 "The virtual experience will allow us to reach more people in Houston and across the nation.
 I encourage organizations to submit their creative entries to help maintain the tradition of celebrating with a parade."

-The group is asking participants to register online and submit a video entry for the event, which will also include a push to give back to the community through a planned donation drop-off.
+The group is also pushing to give back to the community through a planned donation drop-off.

 "The Black Heritage Society is hosting a parade of giving to support to Houstonians who've been significantly impacted by the pandemic and are in need of basic life essentials," organizers said in a statement.